-Explore Iran’s Lut desert and discover an otherworldly landscape of star dunes, shifting sands, World’s biggest Nebkhas and wind-hewn Kaluts.
+Explore Iran’s Lut desert and discover an otherworldly landscape of star dunes, shifting sands, the World’s biggest Nebkhas, and wind-hewn Kaluts.
 Its soft sands and strong rock sculptures are a setting for an epic desert traverse, also the hottest recorded spot on earth is located in the Lut.

 In Lut desert tour, sometimes via old abandoned routes or former Silk Road, we will visit an ever-changing landscape of imposing sand dunes.
 You will have a chance to learn how people in the vast neighboring desert have been adapted their life to desert conditions and at the end of our way we will arrive in Yazd, the main civilization in Central Iran.

-If you are passionate about Persia and would like to experience the geology, the desert stars and the solitude of this boundary-pushing desert venture, we strongly suggest you this our adventure tour.
+If you are passionate about Persia and would like to experience the geology, the desert stars, and the solitude of this boundary-pushing desert venture, we strongly suggest this our adventure tour.

 Late September to late March